 A true education does not necessarily occur within the structured setting of a classroom, in fifty minute segments over the course of a semester.
 Learning is about people-and lives are often transformed as the process of “understanding” evolves over time.
 Whenever we speak of education, we are speaking of a person’s experience in the world (Grumet, 1975).

-This course will change your life.
+We are sure the art education program at Colorado State University will change your life.
 Most likely, you’ll experience a range of emotions about teaching and making art.
+Get ready for an exciting ride!

 It’s time to think outside the box!